Rhyd-Lewis/GCol/docs/info.rst

     !python -m pip install gcol

+then restart the kernal.
 To start using this library, try executing the following code.

 .. code:: ipython3